walteryu/code4sac/hmis/README.md

+# Sacramento Homelessness Data Analysis

-# Code for Sacramento - Spring 2020
+## Code for Sacramento - Spring 2020

-## Sacramento County Open Data - Homelessness Data Analysis

-## Summary

 Data analysis of Sacramento homelessness case management; objectives are as follows: